sequenceiq/blog-test/source/_posts/2014-11-13-kylin-on-docker.markdown

 ##Kylin cluster running on Docker

 We have put together and fully `automated` the steps of creating a Kylin cluster.
-The only thing you will need to do is to pull the container from the `official` Docker repository by ussuing the following command.
+The only thing you will need to do is just pull the container from the `official` Docker repository by issuing the following command.

 ```
 docker pull sequenceiq/kylin